apigee-labs/rapier/README.md

 - The js directory contains a Node package that is used by the generated Javascript SDK
 - The js directory contains a Python module that is used by the generated Python SDK
 - The test-servers directory contains some simple servers used to test the genenrated SDKs
-- the util directory contains the sdk genenrators and the Swagger genenrator.
+- the util directory contains the sdk generators and the Swagger generator.
 This directory is a Python module
   - gen_swagger.py is the Swagger generator
   - gen_js_sdk.py is the Javascript SDK genenrator
   - gen_py_sdk.py is the Python SDK genenrator
   - requirements.txt is the pip file with the python dependencies for these generators
-  - test is a directory containing tests for the genenrators.
+  - test is a directory containing tests for the generators.
 This directory contains numerous samples.
     - gen_swagger is a directory containing generated swagger files from the samples
     - gen_js_sdk is a directory containing generated Javascript sdk files from the samples
     - gen_js_sdk is a directory containing generated Python sdk files from the samples